diffix/reference/docs/suppress-b-gone-sketch.md

 1. Length of the values (number of characters).
 2. Character sets in each character position.

-We can sample from here so long as the number of AIDs for each aspect passes LCF (both included and excluded AIDs).
+We can sample from from these aspects so long as the number of AIDs for each aspect passes LCF (both included and excluded AIDs).

 So for instance, if the value is lastname, then there are a variety of lastname lengths from two characters upwards to 30 or 40.
 But we'd want to ensure that for each lastname length, we have an adequate number of distinct AIDs, and only select the lengths of synthetic strings from passing lengths.